| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Tuesday September 11,

 growing season- but rains stopped again and the crop is shrinking faster

+than you can say Down Under.
 It now appears that it could be a 15 million metric tonne crop- and it could fall further.
 Murray Jones of the Grains Council of Australia believes it won't fall to the level of 2006/07 crop- that was a drought produced 9.8 million metric tonnes, but he says the poor production will handicap Australia in their export efforts once again.
 Wheat Markets continue to go crazy over the shrinking crop and global wheat stocks that are being fought over by importing countries.
 We were up twenty cents a bushel yesterday on the Kansas City Board of Trade and in the teens in Chicago- overnight electronic trade was also up at one point by another ten cents per bushel for the December KC Hard red Winter Wheat Contract, but that was trimmed to about a four cent gain by 6 am Oklahoma time.
 Grain Elevators continue to post record high wheat prices- with the range yesterday across the state's wheat belt from $7.50 to $7.75 per bushel.
 We have the yesterday's Cash Grain Prices linked below if you want to check specific locations.
 Click here for the latest Cash Grain Prices as reported by the Oklahoma Department of Agriculture. | |

-A "Few" Farmers Have Planted Wheat- But Still no Percentages From the Latest Crop Weather Update. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ The latest
+| A "Few" Farmers Have Planted Wheat- But Still no Percentages From the Latest Crop Weather Update. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~The latest

 Oklahoma Crop Weather Update is out-it shows that the rains continue to